Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-08-27-R-F-Kuang-Babel-or-the-Necessity-of-Violence:-An-Arcane-History-of-the-Oxford-Translators'-Revolution.md

 # Voice: 4/9.
 There's plenty of room for improvement in Kuang's ability of writing.
 She was fond of letting Robin summarise everything dryly, omitting complete conversations, neglecting environmental depictions, and delivering didactic, unrealistic, excessive, polemic and abstruse explanations.
 As a result, the characters felt like cardboard, the plot seemed superficial, and the world appeared unattractive.
-To sum up, I wish I will never read this work again or I will never require to read any of Kuang's works any more, although I definitely liked this work and respected her effort.
+To sum up, I wish I will never read this work again or I will never need to read any of Kuang's works, although I definitely like this work and respect her effort.

 # Plot: 6/9.
 The fallible and gullible characters—especially the protagonist—tedious academic life without enough suspense, and depressive ambience involving morality, blood and violence made me almost desert this book midway.
 Nevertheless, the impressive tragic ending somehow made the previous reading crucifixion worthwhile.
 After the protagonist's mother and all his relatives had died in a cholera in Macao, he was saved and adopted by an Oxford professor called Lovell.
 It turned out that Lovell had hired a nanny to teach the protagonist English in the past and had visited Canton not long before the outbreak.
 The protagonist thought Lovell might be his father, but Lovell merely wanted to adopt him as the ward rather than son.